envenomator/agon-hexload/README.md

     send.py filename <port> <baudrate>

+The script has the following python requirements, installable with 'pip install':
+- pyserial
+- termios (Linux only)
+- intelhex
+- crcmod

 Due to the way the VDP/serial interface is wired up (to bootstrap the ESP32 for programming), the board usually resets when the serial interface opens/closes.
 This means that a waiting hexload client is suddenly gone when a transfer is started.
 To avoid this, the script tries to set the DTR/CTS signals explicitly before starting the transfer.
 Boards with the CH340 FTDI chip may reset just the first time after power-up and not later on.
 Your mileage may vary; just press the reset button and try again, in the correct order.

 ### UART1 pinout